inoxlang/inox/docs/language-basics.md

 }
 ```

-You can call `f` with parenthesis or with a command-like syntax:
+You can call `f` with parentheses or with a command-like syntax:
 ```
 result = f(1, 2)